A scenic 9 km journey that takes you from Sandy Beach along the Elbow River to its confluence with the Bow.

 St. Mary’s Cathedral and Parish Hall serve as reminders.
 Before being annexed in 1907, the community of Mission was the French settlement of Rouleauville.

-Built in 1905, the St. Mary’s Parish Hall was the center of the social and cultural life of the community.
+Built in 1905, the St. Mary’s Parish Hall was the center of the social and cultural life of this community.

 The Canadian Northern Railway purchased it in 1911.
 They transformed it into a passenger rail station that operated from 1914 to 1971.
 The Calgary City Ballet moved into the building in 1982, returning it to a community hub.

-At the end of Lindsay Park, cross Scollen Bridge to a small green space.
-There is a plaque recognizing the First People at Mohkinstsis Park.
+At the end of Lindsay Park, cross Scollen Bridge and turn into a small green space.
+There you will find a plaque recognizing the First People at Mohkinstsis Park.
 At spots like this, you can find locals gathering along the rocky shores of the river.

-Home to more than 300 businesses, public art and the annual Lilac festival attended by over 100,000 people this June.
+Home to more than 300 businesses, public art and the annual Lilac festival.
+This event is attended by over 100,000 people every June.
+Check out our guide at Van Gogh Observes Fourth Street to learn more about a unique public art installation.

 On the other side of the Glenmore Dam is the Reservoir Loop.
 It is approximately 15 km of multi-use pathway.
-You can also check out Glenmore Reservoir – Recreation and Heritage Park.
+You can check our guide at: Glenmore Reservoir – Recreation and Heritage Park.
 It features the Best Urban Trail for Fall.

 ACKNOWLEDGMENT